-5.1 3D .0530 - PSD (Sulfur dioxide) and Rule 3Q .0317 - Avoidance Conditions for ES-
+5.1 Sec.
+3D-0530 - PSD (Sulfur dioxide) and Sec.
+3Q-0317 - Avoidance Conditions for ES-81

 The purpose of this rule is to implement a program for the prevention of significant deterioration of air quality as required by 40 CFR 51.166.
-This facility is a PSD permitted facility due to the emissions from ES-62C and ES-62F.
+This facility is a PSD permitted facility due to the emissions from ES-62C and ES-62F and is subject to emission limits for SO2 to protect ambient air.
 During a modification at the facility in 1995 the applicant chose to restrict the throughput of this processes in order to remain below the sulfur dioxide significance level of 40 tons for PSD.
-This rule is cited as the applicable regulation to establish an enforceable limit which ensures compliance with PSD regulations as allowed by Rule 3Q .0317.
-Rule 3D .0530 is cited as the applicable regulation to establish an enforceable limit which ensures compliance with PSD regulations.
-As a result of these emission limits to avoid PSD, this emission source is not subject to CAM because the potential emissions for SO_2 are less than 100 tons per year.
+Sec.
+3Q-0317 is cited as the applicable regulation to establish an enforceable limit which ensures compliance with PSD.
+Sec.
+3D-0530 is cited as the applicable regulations.
+As a result of these emission limits to avoid PSD, this emission source is not subject to CAM because the potential emissions for SO2 are less than 100 tons per year.

 The sulfur burner was added to this facility in 1995 during a modification at the facility.
-The sulfur dioxide emissions were modeled to show compliance with the National Ambient Air Quality Standards (NAAQS) in 1995.
-The maximum level of sulfur dioxide emissions and the allowable limit for the sulfur burner were set at 0.1 lb SO2/hr and modeled at this rate.
+These sulfur dioxide emissions were included in the model revision to show compliance with the National Ambient Air Quality Standards (NAAQS) and Increment in 1995.
+The maximum level of sulfur dioxide emissions and the allowable limit for the sulfur burner were set at $0.1 \text{ lb } SO_2/hr$ and modeled at this rate.

-The sulfur dioxide emissions are based on the SO_2 concentration of the steep acid tank and absorber added together to determine emissions entering the scrubber.
-A test was performed by Argo to determine the SO_2 vapor concentrations at 125 degrees Fahrenheit in process steep water.
-The scrubber has an efficiency of 99.3% for sulfur dioxide emissions and the maximum emissions from this source are 0.03 lb SO_2 /hr but were modeled at 0.1 lb/hr.
+The sulfur dioxide emissions are based on the SO2 concentration of the steep acid tank and absorber added together to determine emissions entering the scrubber.
+A test was performed by Argo to determine the SO2 vapor concentrations at 125 degrees Fahrenheit in process steep water.
+The scrubber has an efficiency of 99.3% for sulfur dioxide emissions and the maximum emissions from this source are 0.03 lb SO2/hr but were modeled at 0.1 lb/hr.
 In order to demonstrate compliance with this emission rate, the applicant shall control the pH levels of the Wet Scrubber (W818806) water by maintaining the pH levels at or above 5.5.